Skip to content

 1 / 1

 The company adheres to this criteria through the RSPO Principles and Criteria 2018.
-Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
 The company also has its own grievance procedure open to all stakeholders.

 Media monitor: Sawit Sumbermas Sarana Tbk PT